pingcap/docs/tikv-configuration-file.md

 ### `max-snapshot-file-raw-size` <span class="version-mark">New in v6.1.0</span>

-+ The snapshot file will split to multiple files when the snapshot file size exceeds this value.
++ When the size of a snapshot file exceeds this configuration value, this file will be split into multiple files.
-+ Default value: 100MiB
++ Default value: `100MiB`
-+ Minimum value: 100MiB
++ Minimum value: `100MiB`

 ### `snap-apply-batch-size`